zegetech/zegetech.github.io/_posts/2018-10-30-CI-CD-pipeline-for-jekyll.md

         - bundle exec htmlproofer ./_site

-The `./site` tag is to avoid testing external sites.
+The `./_site` tag is to avoid testing external sites.

 Great, now you can make a few changes, push them and see what happens.

 ## 4. Contains automated deployment.
-We are going to deploy to [firebase](https://firebase.google.com), only because I used it for this particular project.
-Now update your .travis.yml file's install by adding the following.

-    install:
-        - npm install -g firebase-tools

-This tells Travis to install firebase tools.
-In order to do that Travis will need node_js.
-That is why we initially added the node_js step, with the version to our .travis.yml file.

-This only installs the tools.
 We will also need to add a deployment step.
 At the bottom of your .travis.yml file.
 Add this:

     deploy:
         provider: firebase